AlaskaAirlines/auro-banner/demo/demo.md

 ## Graphic Content only with InsetContent

-The following example illustrates `<auro-banner>` with content defined for the `graphicContent` slot and no content in primary `content` slot.
+The following example illustrates the `<auro-banner>` custom element using the `graphicContent` slot and no content in the primary `content` slot.

 <div class="exampleWrapper">
   <auro-banner